salmanayazz/python-image-processor/README.md

 - Double the Size: Increases the size of the image by a factor of 2.
 - Half the Size: Reduces the size of the image by a factor of 2.
 - Locate the Fish: Identifies yellow objects in the image and draws a box around them.

+### Other Functions
+- Reset: Don't like the changes you made?
+You can quickly reset the image to its original state.
+- Save: Save your resulting image where ever you want.

 ## Sample Images